-This is not an Atlas.ti course.
+This is not an ATLAS.ti course.
 However, the course introduces the program’s basic functionalities for QDA and offers a first training in using the program.
-To further develop your ATLAS.ti skills you can attend the course Qualitative coding with ATLAS.ti and/or consult check out the many online ATLAS.ti tutorials.
+To further develop your ATLAS.ti skills you can attend the course Qualitative coding with ATLAS.ti and/or consult the many online ATLAS.ti tutorials.

 After this course you will be able to:

 - understand the methodology of QDA, particularly the Grounded Theory approach;